To instruct Clementine please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Clementine has particular interest and experience in shipping law.
 She is regularly instructed in LMAA and other arbitrations on her own and as a junior, as well as in shipping work in the High Court.
-Clementine has experience in charterparty disputes, cargo claims, shipbuilding and jurisdictional issues.
-She is a member of the YMP (Young Maritime Professionals) Committee and has given talks on related topics, including speaking at an oil operations and demurrage conference in May 2022.
+Clementine has experience in charterparty disputes, cargo claims, commodities disputes, shipbuilding and jurisdictional issues.

 In August 2023 Clementine spent five weeks on secondment at Nordisk, a leading defence club based in Oslo, where she gained experience in a wide range of issues and developed her understanding of the shipping industry.
 The disputes Clementine was involved included bills of lading issues, demurrage and laytime, the new BIMCO CII clause, contracts involving FSRUs, off-specification cargo and redelivery issues.